Prisoner of War (Falling Skies): Plot

 Meanwhile, Hal sees the harnessed kids taking the unconscious Karen away before a Mech and Skitter gather a group of kids and the Mech executes them right in front of Hal.

 Dr. Harris successfully removes the harness from Mike's son, with the help of Anne, and Lourdesm but it is impossible to remove the tips of the needles that have fused into the child's spine: the points of the needles have nanotechnology that grows into the spine the longer it is present.

-Tom finds Hal alive and Hal tells his father of what he witnessed.
+Tom finds Hal alive and Hal tells his father what he witnessed.
 Tom recites that the humans used similar tactics: if one prisoner managed to escape, they would execute entire groups but leave one witness behind, to let the enemies know the harsh reprisal they would exact.
 The Skitters let Hal escape because they want to discourage the human resistance from attempting to free more harnessed children.

 Tom returns to the school and finds Anne.
 He reveals that Hal blames himself for Karen's abduction and is not taking it well.
 Tom asks Anne where he can find Dr. Harris.
 Harris drinks, watching the captured Skitter.
 Tom confronts him about his deceased wife.
 It is revealed that Harris abandoned Tom's wife and left her to die when the attacks began.